wavemaker/docs/learn/react-native/wmx-docs/creating-and-using-wmx-widget-manually.md

 import typewriterTextPreview from '/learn/assets/react-native/wmx/typewriterTextPreview.mp4';

-## A Simple Typewriter effect text component using WMX widget.

-In this example we will create a simple WMX widget to implement a custom component to create Typewriter like effect text.
+In this example we will create a typewriter effect text widget using WMX widget.
 We will use `react-native-type-animation` library for this example.

 <video
   src={typewriterTextPreview}